SuperOfficeDocs/superoffice-docs/docs/ns-web-services/ns-udef-lookup-class.md

 ## Sample

-Download the [sample application][1], including all source, and test it out for yourself.
+Download the [sample application][1], including all sources, and test it out for yourself.

 ### How to use the UDFHelper class